Arxian/arxian.github.io/_posts/04-03-23-meta-sample.md

 ## Twin Fang Combo Magmar

 The Twin Fang combo is straightforward: You play Twin Fang, self-damage ramp cards, and in some lists, Artifact Hunter.
 As soon as your board or a Kujata survives, you can play Twin Fang to immediately trigger its effect multiple times and deal immense damage to face.

-Mogwai will copy attack from your general as well, assuming your opponent survives the first hit.
+An alternate list that leans harder into the combo is included as well.
+Keeper of the Vale and Mogwai allow you to generate extra value from it, but make the deck substantially harder to pilot.

 CrankyPanda's Tempo Twin Fang:
 [![Cranky's Tempo Twin Fang](https://decklyst.vercel.app/i/MTo0NTksMzoyMDQ3NiwzOjExMjcyLDM6NDY3LDM6NDcwLDM6MTExNjksMzoxMTIwMywzOjExMjQ1LDM6MTEyMTIsMzoxMTI1MSwzOjMwMTE0LDM6NDY1LDE6MTEyMDksMjoxMTIyNiwzOjQ2Mw%3D%3D.png)](https://decklyst.vercel.app/decks/PKM)